Substance Abuse and Addiction Treatment Resources in Waterloo

 SMART Recovery Meetings

 The Self-Management and Recovery Training, which is abbreviated as SMART, makes use of scientific information during the treatment process.
 SMART Recovery is an international movement aimed at combating substance use disorders and alcohol addiction without the spiritual approach that AA and NA take.
 It adopts a four-step recovery template in the course of treatment.
 The program’s success is fully reliant on the patient by definition alone.
-There are no SMART Recovery meeting in Waterloo, but they are available in urban centers nearby.
+There are no SMART Recovery meetings in Waterloo, but they are available in urban centers nearby.

 - VA Coralville Outpatient Clinic